From Static to Adaptive Defense: Federated Multi-Agent Deep Reinforcement Learning-Driven Moving Target Defense Against DoS Attacks in UAV Swarm Networks: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper, we proposed a novel FMADRL-driven MTD framework to proactively and adaptively mitigate DoS attacks in UAV swarm networks.
 By designing three lightweight and coordinated MTD mechanisms (e.g., leader switching, route mutation, and frequency hopping) and formulating the defense problem as a multi-agent POMDP, our approach enables each UAV to autonomously select defense actions based on local observations while benefiting from collaborative learning through reward-weighted federated aggregation.
 Extensive simulation results demonstrated that the proposed PG-FMADRL method significantly outperforms state-of-the-art baselines in terms of attack mitigation rate, recovery time, energy consumption, and defense cost, while maintaining robust mission continuity under various attack scenarios.
-Our source code can be available at \url{https://github.com/SEU-ProactiveSecurity-Group/PG-FMADRL}.
+By enhancing the security and robustness of UAV swarms, our work provides a foundational step toward the reliable and scalable deployment of low-altitude networks, supporting the vision of intelligent, resilient, and trustworthy low-altitude economic infrastructures.

-Despite these promising results, several avenues remain for future research.
-First, this work primarily considers attackers with fixed, random, or greedy strategies.
-In practical scenarios, adversaries may also leverage advanced techniques such as DRL to dynamically adapt their attack strategies in response to defense mechanisms.
-Therefore, a promising direction is to investigate adaptive defense strategies against intelligent attackers that can also employ DRL-based decision-making, leading to a more realistic and challenging adversarial environment.
-Additionally, future work will explore the scalability of the proposed framework to larger-scale UAV swarms and more complex mission scenarios, as well as the integration of additional lightweight MTD mechanisms to further enhance system robustness and security.
+Despite these promising results, our framework has limitations that open avenues for future research.
+A key limitation is that while the stochastic nature of our PG-FMADRL method inherently disrupts these adversaries, its resilience against a co-evolving, DRL-based adversary remains an open question.
+Another limitation is the reliance on a central aggregator which introduces a potential single point of failure.
+Therefore, future work should focus on enhancing our framework in two key directions.
+First, by evaluating it within a true adversarial learning context, potentially by modeling the interaction as a zero-sum game to develop more robust defense strategies.
+Second, by exploring more resilient aggregation models, such as decentralized or hierarchical federated learning, to eliminate the single point of failure.